metabarcoding/obitools4-doc/content/docs/principles/_index.md

   classDef obitools fill:#99d57c
 {{< /mermaid >}}

 If nothing is specified, the UNIX system connects standard input to the terminal keyboard and standard output to the terminal screen.
-So if you run, as example, the {{< obi obiconvert >}} command in your terminal without any arguments, it will appear to stop and do nothing, when in fact it is waiting for you to type something on the keyboard.
-To stop it, just press *Ctrl+D* or *Ctrl+C*. *Ctrl+D* terminates the input and stops the program. *Ctrl+C* kills the program.
+So, for example, if you enter the {{< obi obiconvert >}} command in your terminal without any arguments, it will appear to stop and do nothing, when in fact it is waiting for you to type something on the keyboard.
+To stop it, just press *Ctrl+D* or *Ctrl+C*. *Ctrl+D* ends typing and stops the program. *Ctrl+C* kills the program.

 ## Specifying the input data

-{{% obitools %}} are dedicated to process DNA sequence files.
-Thus, most of them accept as inputs DNA sequence files.
+{{% obitools %}} are designed to process DNA sequence files.
+Most of them therefore accept DNA sequence files as input.
 They can be formatted in the most common sequence file formats, {{% fasta %}}, {{% fastq %}}, {{% embl %}} and {{% genbank %}} flat files.
-Data can also be provided as CSV files.
-The {{% obitools %}} usually recognize the file format of the input data, but options are provided to force a specific format (*i.e.* `--fasta`, `--fastq`, `--genbank`, `--embl`).
+Data can also be supplied as CSV files.
+The {{% obitools %}} generally recognize the file format of input data, but options are provided to force a specific format (*i.e.* `--fasta`, `--fastq`, `--genbank`, `--embl`).

 The most common way to specify the file containing the DNA sequences to be processed is to specify its name as an argument.
 Here is an example using {{< obi obicount >}} to count the number of DNA sequences in a file named `my_file.fasta`.